-The Communications Services Section of Retailer Services receives customer and retailer questions and complaints through the telephone hotline or via mail or fax.
-Communication Specialists handle customer service complaints and concerns from Texas Lottery retailers and prospective retailers; customer service complaints, questions and concerns raised by players and the general public; and responds to calls from Spanish-speaking callers.
-The calls are routed to the different groups based on caller input on the Voice Response Unit (VRU) of the agency telephone system.
-Communications specialists also respond to the customer service complainants via telephone calls, written correspondence or email.
-Periodically, one-on-one meetings with a complainant are held at the agency or in a retailer location.
+The Communications Services Section of Retailer Services receives customer and retailer questions and complaints, in both English and Spanish, via telephone, written correspondence, email, fax or in person.
+Communication Specialists handle customer service complaints and concerns from Texas Lottery retailers and prospective retailers and customer service complaints, questions and concerns raised by players and the general public.
+The calls are routed to the different groups based on caller input on the Interactive Voice Response system (IVR) of the agency telephone system.
+Periodically, one-onone meetings with a complainant are held at the agency.
+Communications Services tracks, routes and responds to correspondence, and is responsible for ensuring timely responses on matters directed to the agency, the executive director and the commissioners.